Edmund O'Donovan

 Edmund O'Donovan (13 September 1844 – 5 November 1883), Irish war correspondent, was born in Dublin.
 In 1866 he began to contribute to The Irish Times and other Dublin papers.
-He was the first journalist killed in the Kurdufan area during the Sudan campaigns while reporting for The Daily News.
+He was the first journalist killed in the Kordofan area during the Sudan campaigns while reporting for The Daily News.

 Early life

 Edmund O'Donovan was born on the 12th of September 1844 at Bay View Avenue, Dublin.
 He was the son of John O'Donovan, a well known scholar and topographer from Kilkenny.
 O'Donovan studied medicine and free-lance journalism at Trinity College Dublin.

-As teenagers, O'Donovan and most of his brothers joined the Irish Republican Brotherhood, a secret society banded together to achieve Irish independence.
+As teenagers, O'Donovan and most of his brothers joined the Irish Republican Brotherhood (IRB), a secret society established to achieve Irish independence.
 He was arrested three times and detained for some months.
 He was subsequently an active IRB organiser in the north of England, while turning to journalism as a career.
 His sense of enjoyment and pranks was pronounced.
 He delighted in adventures and was a skilled linguist, as well as a weapons expert.
-O'Donovan remained on excellent terms with Irish revolutionaries to the last.
+O'Donovan remained on excellent terms with Irish revolutionaries throughout his life.

 Newspaper career

 He began his newspaper career with The Irish Times in 1866.
-After the Battle of Sedan, fought on 1 September 1870 during the Franco-Prussian War, O'Donovan joined the Foreign Legion of the French army, and was wounded and taken prisoner by the Germans.
+After the Battle of Sedan, fought on 1 September 1870 during the Franco-Prussian War, O'Donovan joined the Foreign Legion of the French Army, and was wounded and taken prisoner by the Germans.
 In 1873, the Carlist rising attracted him to Spain, and he wrote many newspaper letters on the campaign.

 From 1876 O'Donovan represented the Daily News during the rising of Bosnia and Herzegovina against the Turks, and in 1879, for the same paper, made his adventurous and famously hazardous journey to Merv.
 On arrival at Merv, the Turcomans, suspecting him of espionage for the Russians, detained him.
 The British officer and spy, Lieutenant Colonel C.E.
 Stewart, who was posing as an Armenian horse trader, expressed surprise that the journalist should be so intrepid, but O'Donovan had told him he was determined to record General Skobelev's troop movements in southern Transcaspia when staying at Mahometabad for weeks.
 But O'Donovan resolutely decided on watching the Turcomans' stronghold of Geok Tepe, when the Russian advance began.
 He had negotiated for safe passage when he fell ill, fearing the worst from Persian obstruction.
-Astutely, O'Donovan refused to reveal Stewart's secret identity to the paper, but events were subsequently released in a book on The Merv Oasis as well as a report to the Royal Geographic Society.
+Astutely, O'Donovan refused to reveal Stewart's secret identity to the paper, but events were subsequently released in a book on The Merv Oasis as well as a report to the Royal Geographical Society.
 In 1881 he was released to greet the Turcomans at Geok Tepe, who were under the impression he was there to assist them.